What is a Credit Analyst?

 - Fair Isaac Falcon ID

-Those interested in being a Credit Analyst may also be interested in:
+Those thinking about becoming a Credit Analyst might also be interested in the following careers:

 More about our data sources and methodologies.